park-bench/batwatch/README.md

 ## Post-Install configuration

 There is a configuration file at `/etc/batwatch/batwatch.conf.example` that needs to be copied to `/etc/batwatch/batwatch.conf`.
-Changes are not required for the daemon to start.
+No other changes are required for the daemon to start.

 ## Updates